thedude0606/manusoptions/PROGRESS.md

 - Added proper field mapping from contractType (C/P) to putCall (CALL/PUT)
 - Improved state preservation with last-valid-options-store in both dashboard_app.py and dashboard_app_streaming.py
 - Added detailed logging to track options chain data flow and troubleshoot issues
+- Fixed Recommendations tab button not working by adding it as an Input to the update_recommendations callback
+- Added additional logging to track button click events in the recommendations generation process
+- Enhanced the update_recommendations callback to explicitly handle button click events

 ## In Progress
 - Testing real-time updates with various symbols